Get passionate about politics

 Although the Parliament of Australia sits in Canberra, it makes decisions that impact you and how you live your life on a daily basis.

-Whether it’s the music you can buy in stores or Australia’s ratification of the Kyoto protocol, parliamentarians have immense power and responsibility to make laws which reflect the needs and desires of the Australian community.
+Whether it’s the music you can buy in stores or Australia’s global commitments to climate action, parliamentarians have immense power and responsibility to make laws which reflect the needs and desires of the Australian community.

 It is important to remember that, in our democratic system, the role of politicians is to represent us.
 By electing them, we give them the power to make decisions and laws on our behalf.
 So, it’s important for them to know what we think and what we want them to do!